 Trauma patterns that may show up in girls

-These patterns do not prove trauma.
+Patterns do not prove trauma.
 They are a reason to slow down and ask whether your daughter is carrying more fear, shame, or pressure than she can explain.

 Anxiety, over-compliance, and perfectionistic pressure